 Using an MSP for your Computer Support

-You might have the mistaken assumption that old Jim from the office can work on the servers while sitting on the Modern Office Desks and provide computer support whenever your business experiences technology hiccups.
+You might have the mistaken assumption that old Jim from the office can work on the servers and provide computer support whenever your business experiences technology hiccups.
 While it’s true Jim might have some computer support knowledge, he doesn’t have the expertise a managed service provider can give you.
 Not to mention, you can free up your employees to focus on the more pressing issues that keep your business productive.
 However, when you first begin your search for a managed service provider, you are likely to be faced with a plethora of good and bad choices.
 What do you look for, and how do you know when a managed service provider will measure up to their promises?

 Fixed Monthly Cost